 Save serious money on distributing, shipping and web hosting

 Dealing with distribution and shipping is often tedious and time-consuming, not to mention expensive.
-Through certain channels, you can offload these costs on your partners that already have the existing infrastructure or an established presence in your target market.
+Through certain channels and intermediaries, you can offload these costs on your partners that already have the existing infrastructure, supply chain and an established presence in your target market.

 For example, big box retail stores, like US stores such as TJ Maxx, Home Good and Marshall’s, all owned by TJX Cos.
 Inc, sell products and merchandise from channel partners.
 Their entire business model rests on buying items from supplier and vendor partners and then selling them via their popular retail (and online) locations.
 This is a great opportunity for suppliers or vendors that are looking to grow their customer base and expand their reach by getting their product or merchandise in big name stores.

 TJX Cos, Inc. brands not only use channel partners to source the items they sell in their stores, but they also use channel partners to distribute their products and merchandise to their many retail locations.
 Rather than hiring, training and maintaining a distribution fleet of their own, they use the services of partner companies that already have a fully functioning distribution chain.
-This saves TJX Cos, Inc. tons of time, money and operational oversight.
+Leveraging a pre-built distribution channel strategy saves TJX Cos, Inc. tons of time, money and operational oversight.

 Boost your company’s reputation and name recognition